konsulko/tizen-distro/meta-tizen/README.md

   bitbake tar-replacement-native

 # Build the Tizen Common image
-	tizen-common-core-image-minimal-dev

-Which gives:
-	1) bitbake -kv tizen-common-core-image-minimal-dev
+	bitbake -kv tizen-common-core-image-minimal-dev
-	2) runqemu qemux86-64 tizen-common-core-image-minimal

-The generate image can be found in tmp/deploy/images/${MACHINE}
+The generated image can be found in tmp/deploy/images/${MACHINE}

+If you made a qemu image you can run it with:

+	runqemu qemux86-64 tizen-common-core-image-minimal-dev